department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/development/BackEnd/Monitoring/Statsd.md

 ## Cardinality

-When adding StatsD metrics, keep metric tags **low-cardinality** — meaning the tag should have a small, bounded set of possible values (e.g., status codes, form types, regions).
+When adding StatsD metrics, keep metric tags **low-cardinality**, meaning the tag should have a small, bounded set of possible values (e.g., status codes, form types, regions).
 Tagging metrics with high-cardinality values like `claim_id`, `user_id`, or `request_id` creates a new time series for every unique value, causing the metrics database to grow unboundedly and dashboards to time out.

 **Use metrics for aggregation, logs for details:**